wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

         Open port 30001, with <code>customTracingListenerPorts=30001</code>, for the proxy to generate span-level RED metrics.
        </li>
        <li>
-         Ensure that port 2878 is open to send spans and metrics to Tanzu Observability.
+         Ensure that port 2878 is open to send spans and metrics to the Wavefront service.
 For example, on Linux, Mac, and Windows, open the <a href="proxies_configuring.html#proxy-file-paths"><code>wavefront.conf</code></a> file and confirm that <code>pushListenerPorts</code> is set to 2878, and that this configuration is uncommented.
        </li>

      </ul>